Gaslighting — An Emotional Abuse to Burn Your Sanity

 I know a question must be bugging you; from where did this term come from?
 The trendy phrase “Gaslighting” is originated from a 1938 mystery thriller play written by British playwright Patrick Hamilton called “Gas light” .
 It was adapted into a popular movie in 1944 ; starring Ingrid Bergman and Charles Boyer and directed by George Cukor.
 In this gaslighting movie, husband Gregory manipulates his innocent, loving and trusting wife Paula into believing she can no longer believe her own perceptions of reality.

 Gregory tries to convince Paula through manipulating situations that she is going crazy.
 In one pivotal scene of this popular movie, Gregory causes the gaslights in the house to flicker by turning them on in the attic of the house.
 Paula notices this change asks her husband why the gaslights are flickering.
 Gregory convinces Paula that it’s not really happening and that it’s all in her mind, causing her to doubt her self-perception.
 Hence the term Gaslighting was born.
+This type of manipulation, where the abuser gradually makes the victim question their reality, has since become a recognized psychological tactic and a metaphor for the systematic erosion of an individual’s confidence in their own perceptions.

 While the term Gaslighting never vanished, over seven decades later, gaslighting has fully resurfaced in personal relationships.
 The word gaslighting has become more popular everywhere since Donald Trump’s inauguration, so much so that the Oxford Dictionaries included it in one of the most popular words of 2018.